kathleenkummcp62/77/README.md

 ### Node.js Version

-The repository includes an `.nvmrc` file pinning Node.js **20**.
+This project requires **Node.js 20.x**.
+The repository includes an `.nvmrc` file pinning Node.js 20.
 Ensure this version is active when running dashboard scripts or linting.
 If you use [nvm](https://github.com/nvm-sh/nvm), run:

 ```bash
 nvm install 20